LYNCH·LLP

 • What is Sean D Rossiter's overall allowance rate?

-The overall allowance rate is 92%, based on 891 allowed applications out of 970 disposed applications pooled across all art units.
+The overall allowance rate is 92%, calculated across hundreds of decided (allowed and abandoned) applications pooled across all art units in TC 2100.

 ◈ RESPONDING TO AN OFFICE ACTION